Eugenius0/Data-Intensive-Computing-ID2221/README.md

 # Data-Intensive-Computing-ID2221
-Data-Intensive Computing - ID2221 - Assignments, Project, Essay
+Data-Intensive Computing - ID2221 - Review Questions, Project, Essay

 I am currently taking this course, more will be added soon.